Subscribe now to stay up-to-date

 Do you always need to normalize data?

 Is normalizing data always necessary?
-Though very rare, there can be cases where you don’t need to normalize data.
-The main reason why you might not normalize data is because your application is read-intensive, meaning that your application predominantly does database reading as opposed to writing.
+Though very rare, there can be cases where you don't need to normalize data.
+For example, you might not normalize data because your application is read-intensive, meaning that it predominantly reads databases rather than writes.

 Table joins can also make indexing slower, which again makes read times slower.

-If your goal is data integrity and consistency, however, a database normalization is a must!
+If your goal is data integrity and consistency, however, database normalization is a must!

-When most software engineers think of data normalization, they assume that it’s all manual work, but there’s actually another option.
+When most software engineers think of data normalization, they assume it's all manual work, but another option exists.

 Manual data normalization